zerolawtech/ZAP-Tech/docs/issuing-entity.rst

 Transfer restrictions can be applied at varying levels.

-.. method:: IssuingEntity.setEntityRestriction(bytes32 _id, bool _allowed)
+.. method:: IssuingEntity.setEntityRestriction(bytes32 _id, bool _permitted)

     Retricts or permits an investor or custodian from transferring tokens, based on their ID.